 National Cable Satellite Corporation is a political junkie.
 The not-for-profit company (better known as C-SPAN, which stands for Cable Satellite Public Affairs Network) was created in 1979 by the cable industry as a public service to provide live coverage of the US House of Representatives.
 The corporation's C-SPAN, C-SPAN2, and C-SPAN3 air public proceedings such as congressional sessions, White House press briefings and speeches, British House of Commons sessions, and other political and public affairs programs.
 C-SPAN also runs a radio network with content similar to its TV broadcasts, and publishes six Web sites.
 The company gets its funds from monthly license fees paid by cable television systems.
 [Description from Hoover's]

-This site reaches over 113K U.S. monthly people.The typical visitor reads Washington Post.
+This site reaches over 1.6 million U.S. monthly people.The typical visitor uses Fandango and reads The Wall Street Journal.

 Index represents how a site's audience compares to the online internet population as a whole.
 An index of 100 indicates a site's audience is at parity with the total internet population.